kosztkas/resume/index.md

 **Research Assistant** @ [Budapest University of Technology and Economics](https://www.bme.hu//) _(Feb 2022 - June 2022)_ <br>
  Consulting on the Training Project Laboratory course for the semester <br>
  Planned exercises in Docker and Kubernetes <br>
- Participated in the rating of the course final papers
+ Rated the course final papers
 <br><br>

 ## Certifications